Virginia Tech College of Natural Resources and Environment: Research centers and cooperatives

 On Virginia Tech's main campus, faculty and students from the college conduct most of their research in Cheatham Hall and Latham Hall.
 These facilities can be used to study the physiology, nutrition, and genetics of trees, fish, and wildlife.
 Additionally, faculty and students have access to the Thomas M. Brooks Forest Products Center, located in the Corporate Research Center adjacent to the Blacksburg campus.
-The center contains laboratories for wood-based composites manufacture and testing, a high-bay wood engineering lab with full-scale timber testing equipment, a wood drying laboratory, the William A. Sardo Pallet Laboratory, and the Center for Unit Load Design laboratory.
+The center contains laboratories for wood-based composites manufacture and testing, a high-bay wood engineering lab with full-scale timber testing equipment, a wood drying laboratory, the William A. Sardo Pallet Laboratory, and the Center for Unit Load Design Laboratory.
 The Virginia Water Resources Research Center, established by the Commonwealth of Virginia in 1965 "for the purposes of developing, implementing and coordinating water and related land research programs," is also located in Blacksburg.

 Beyond Blacksburg, the College of Natural Resources and Environment is also affiliated with research centers that are part of the National Science Foundation's Industry/University Cooperative Research Center program, such as the Wood-Based Composites Center and the Center for Advanced Forestry Systems.
 In addition, the college has connections to the Virginia Cooperative Fish and Wildlife Research Unit, whose cooperators include the United States Fish and Wildlife Service, the United States Geological Survey, the Virginia Department of Game and Inland Fisheries, and the Wildlife Management Institute.

 The college has also been the recipient of research funding from national organizations.
-For example, in 2011, the National Institute of Food and Agriculture (NIFA) awarded Virginia Tech's Department of Forest Resources and Environmental Conversation $3.4 million of a coordinated agricultural grant to study the effects of climate change on southern pine forests.
+In 2011, the National Institute of Food and Agriculture (NIFA) awarded Virginia Tech's Department of Forest Resources and Environmental Conversation $3.4 million for a coordinated agricultural grant to study the effects of climate change on southern pine forests.
 Additionally, in 2010, researchers from Virginia Tech's College of Natural Resources and Environment received a $3.4 million grant from the United States Department of the Interior to study the effects of the Deepwater Horizon oil spill in the Gulf of Mexico on piping plovers, shorebirds that have been listed as threatened since 1986.

 Rankings

 According to a 2006 study of the research impact of North American forestry programs published in the Journal of Forestry, the College of Natural Resources and Environment's forestry program was second on the perceptions-based composite score and third on the citations-based and publications-based index.
 In 2010, the National Research Council also ranked the forestry Ph.D. program as one of the best in the nation.
 Additionally, during the last accreditation process in 1996, peer institutions ranked the college's wildlife and fisheries programs first and second, respectively.

 In addition to its academic programs, the college has also been ranked for its research programs.
-The National Science Foundation ranked the $91 million research program in the College of Natural Resources and Environment and the Virginia Tech College of Agriculture and Life Sciences fifth in the nation.
+In 2011, the National Science Foundation ranked the research program in the College of Natural Resources and Environment and the Virginia Tech College of Agriculture and Life Sciences fifth in the nation.